 Your ovaries produce eggs and hormones for menstruation and pregnancy.
-They are found on either side of the uterus.
+You have one ovary on each side of your uterus.
 Certain conditions or diseases of the ovaries can cause painful symptoms and require medical treatment.

 Advertisement